-10. [consider inserting chronology of discussions with and activity of WFEC/AEC with regard to ECS’s proposed development of new electric motor driven compression equipment either here or before the foregoing paragraph; such insert would be based on information to be supplied by ECS]
+10. [consider inserting chronology of discussions with and activity of WFEC/AEC with regard to ECS’s proposed development of new electric motor driven compression equipment either here or before the foregoing paragraph; such insert would be based on information to be supplied by ECS; based on discussions held the morning of 2/16, this insert will show: (a) WFEC was first contacted by ECS about the need for electric service in 1998; (b) that after concluding that WFEC could not reasonably provide the required level of electric service, ECS focused their efforts on obtaining electric service from Gulf Power; (c) WFEC renewed contact with ECS in November 2000, was informed of the critical time frame and was given load information by ECS and never came back with a proposal; and (d) and WFEC still has not made a proposal ]

 DISCUSSION

-11. As stated earlier in this petition, in order to meet the reliability requirements of ECS, a new tap into Gulf Power’s existing 230 kilovolt transmission line and the construction of new facilities from the new tap to a new substation to be built at Station 13 is required in order to meet the Customer’s electric service requirements.
-Without such new electric service facilities, FGT would have no alternative but to add new natural gas fueled compression equipment at Station 13 which would, of course, mean that there would be no new electric motor driven compression equipment added to the site.
+11. As stated earlier in this petition, in order to meet the reliability requirements associated with the compression services ECS is to supply to FGT, a new tap into Gulf Power’s existing 230 kilovolt transmission line and the construction of new facilities from the new tap to a new substation to be built at Station 13a is required in order to meet the Customer’s electric service requirements.
+Without such new electric service facilities, FGT would have no alternative but to add new natural gas fueled compression equipment at Station 13a which would, of course, mean that there would be no new electric motor driven compression equipment added to the site.
 The availability of Gulf Power’s existing 230 kilovolt transmission line in relatively close proximity to the site and Gulf Power’s willingness to work with ECS during the pre-engineering phase of this project has been instrumental to the creation of the new electric motor driven facility in Washington County.
-Without Gulf Power’s existing facilities and efforts, there would be no such new electric load to be served at Station 13.
+Without Gulf Power’s existing facilities and efforts, there would be no such new electric load to be served at Station 13a.

 12. Despite the foregoing, and notwithstanding the Customer’s choice of Gulf Power as the utility to supply electric service to the new electric motor driven compression equipment, WFEC has threatened to delay the project through litigation that disputes both ECS’s right to choose electric supplier in this instance and Gulf Power’s entitlement to provide electric service in response to that choice.
 WFEC’s threat of litigation creates uncertainty as to whether Gulf Power has the obligation and entitlement to furnish ECS with electric service as requested pursuant to the rates, rules, regulations and other statements set forth in Gulf Power’s Tariff for Retail Electric Service on file with and approved by the Commission.
 In order to ensure that electric service is available in a timely manner consistent with the needs of ECS as the party requesting electric service, it is vitally important that the Commission resolve this uncertainty in an expedited manner as is contemplated by Section 120.565, Florida Statutes.